georust/rinex/rinex-cli/README.md

  2023-06-10T10:37:31.058Z INFO  rinex_cli                            > graphs rendered in "product/ESBC00DNK_R_20201770000_01D_30S_MO/graphs.html"
 ```

-The `antenna position: WGS (x, y, z)` info means the provided context has a ground position defined.
+`antenna position: WGS (x, y, z)` was located in the provided context: some advanced operations are feasible.
-This is a prerequisite to some advanced operations.
 A few preprocessing operations were requested with `-P`, you get a trace
 for every operation that did apply (correct command line description).
-`> record analysis` means the analysis is being performed.
+`> record analysis` means the analysis is starting at this point.
 The location of the graphs that were rendered (if any) is given.

 [rinex-cli/product](product/) is where all analysis reports